huyinghuan/grunt-zipfolder/README.md

   the folder need be zip

 ### task.dest
-  the path where the zip file will be save
+  the path where the zip file will be saved

 ## LICENSE
 MIT